detekt/detekt/docs/pages/gettingstarted/kotlindsl.md

 summary:
 ---

-All information from Gradle Groovy DSL are still valid, just the DSL changes a little.
+All information from Gradle Groovy DSL are still valid, but the DSL to apply the plugin changes slightly.

 For gradle version >= 4.1